jimasp/behave-vsc/README.md

 # Behave VSC

 ## Pre-release v0.2.0

+- NOTE to users of previous versions - if the `features` folder is not in your project root, you must now specify your features path in extension settings.
 - A simple test runner (and debugger) for Python behave tests in vscode
 - Built with the native Visual Studio Code Test API
 - See [Troubleshooting](#troubleshooting) below if you have any problems